Raising Readers in Story County

 Jerri's involvement with Raising Readers in Story County is fueled by her passion to ensure every child in Story County has access to the literacy skills essential for success in both academics and life.
 Hand in hand with this mission is our commitment to empowering parents to have tools in their toolbox to cultivate their children's early literacy skills and nurturing a future generation of empathetic, responsible, and actively engaged community members.

-Secretary: Carolyn Jons, Ames*
+Member At Large: Carolyn Jons, Ames*

 My dream is a future in which all children grow up healthy, with loving relationships, and with a strong foundation in literacy and learning in order to maximize their potentials.
 This passion has guided me as a parent and grandparent, a school board member, a member of Raising Readers in Story County and Story County Reads, a Rotarian, a neighbor, and a philanthropist.
 Every day I look forward to working with dedicated partners to contribute a little more toward this vision.